mattsplat/readmore/README.md

 #### Options
-- max - number of characters to display
+- max - number of characters to display (default 20)
-- mask - text displayed to show all text (this accepts raw html as well)
+- mask - text displayed to show all text (default ...)

 Use an icon instead of text